DanielPickens/Vortel/README.md

  Vortel is designed to run MLOps on a parallel distributed system, optimized for scalability and DevOps workflows using the API client.
  Vortel is Cloud native and DevOps friendly.
 Via its Kubernetes-native workflow, specifically the [VortelDeployment CRD](https://docs Vortel.io/en/latest/concepts/VortelDeployment_crd.html) (Custom Resource Definition), DevOps teams can easily fit MLOPS powered services into their existing workflow.

-## Containerising a Simple ML Model Scoring Service using Flask and Docker
+## Containerising a Simple ML Model Prediction Service using Flask and Docker

-We start by demonstrating how to achieve this basic competence using the simple Python ML model scoring REST API contained in the `api.py` module, together with the `Dockerfile`, both within the `Vortel` directory, whose core contents are as follows,
+The REST api client handles prediction modeling using the simple Python ML model prediction REST API contained in the `api.py` module, together with the `Dockerfile`, both within the `Vortel` directory, whose core contents are as follows,

 ```bash
 Vortel/